Fraud Blocker

 Factors like termites, moisture, mold, erosion, and rot can often wreak havoc on a crawl space structure, causing it to weaken.
 Addressing the source of the problem on time is a must for a safe structural repair.
 However, rushing to solve a structural problem instead of hiring a professional team is often a recipe for a stressful and dangerous repair project.

-Having a professional contractor like Hale Built make repair solutions can save you emotional energy, time, and money.
+Having a professional contractor like Hale Built to make repair solutions can save you emotional energy, time, and money.
 In addition, when structural decay occurs, you'll likely see tell-tale signs in your home, such as:

 Uneven Floors